Ancient Vessels

 In the seventh and last race, Liberty led until the fourth mark, when Australia II began to pull away.
 On the last leg of the race, Conner tried to beat the Australians in a tacking duel—47 tacks in all—but the challengers nipped across the line in a time of 4 hours, 15 minutes, and 29 seconds-- 43 seconds ahead of Liberty.

-Australia II was the first challenger to take the America's Cup since the schooner for which it was named brought home the Hundred Guinea Cup in 1851.
-Upon her return to Australia, Australia II was exhibited at the National Maritime Museum in Sydney.
+Australia II was the first challenger to take the America's Cup.
+Upon her return to home, Australia II was exhibited at the National Maritime Museum in Sydney.